noblesamurai/swiftest/README.md

     @screen.show_message.click
     @screen.message.value.should == "Just kidding!"

+### further abstraction

+Screens should only be considered as building blocks for greater levels of abstraction particular to your application.
+Liberal use of metaprogramming and common-sense can help create an environment which makes your Cucumber clauses (see below) even easier to write and more modular, which translates to tests being more portable and easily written.

 ## Cucumber

 [Cucumber](http://cukes.info) lets you write plain-English tests for BDD which make sense.
 Check it out.